Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 For example, if the **Create Account** action is difficult to discover, the recommendation may be to improve its **visibility and discoverability** rather than requiring a particular visual design without supporting evidence.

 The findings can then be reviewed with the appropriate product, design and development stakeholders so that changes can be selected and implemented.

+If expert evaluation reveals a problem that requires confirmation with real user behavior, the tester should flag the need for user-based validation to the product or UX team.

 ## Retesting Usability